Michael Federmann

-Michael Ilan Yoel "Mikey" Federmann (מיקי פדרמן; born 9 September 1943) is an Israeli drone manufacturer and billionaire.
+Michael Ilan Yoel "Mikey" Federmann (מיקי פדרמן; born 9 September 1944) is an Israeli drone manufacturer and billionaire.
 He is in charge of Elbit Systems and the Dan Hotels group.
 Under his leadership, Elbit Systems multiplied its size many times and became a major player in the Unmanned Aerial Vehicle market globally as well as in other areas of military defence technology.

 Early life and education

 Federmann was born in Haifa to Bella and Yekutiel "Ksil" Federmann, brother of Irit Federmann-Landau.
 He received a bachelor's degree in economics and political science and then an MBA from the Hebrew University.
 He served in the Israel Defense Forces' elite unit Sayeret Matkal where he was a member of Ehud Barak's unit.

 Business

-Since 2002, Federmann has been the owner of Israeli conglomerate Federmann Enterprises Ltd which was started by his late father and uncle.
+Since 2002, Federmann has been the owner of Israeli conglomerate Federmann Enterprises Ltd which was started by his father and uncle.
 His cousin Ami Federmann also holds a stake.
 Federmann chairs the boards of its two biggest publicly traded holdings: defense electronics maker Elbit Systems and luxury hotel operator Dan Hotels Corp.